kosmas-valianos/libproxyprotocol/README.md

 * Compilable with most compilers and usable at any platform as it is written in ANSI C.

 ## Installation
 The library should be compilable to any platform as it is written in ANSI C. It comes with a Makefile which can create the shared library `libproxyprotocol.so` which can then be linked to your application.
-You can of course link statically as well using the .o directly.
+Dynamic linking is the suggested way as it applies at all cases!
+You can link statically using the `.o` directly but keep in mind that in case of a commercial product you **must** use the shared library `.so`due to the LGPL restrictions.
 Special care has been taken to make it work with Windows as well.
 In that case you have to compile it to a .dll/.lib yourself.
 In case of Windows remember that you have to link with the `ws2_32.lib`.
 An example of this is shown in tests.

 ## API/Usage
 All the API details are in the proxy_protocol.h.
 The complete example for creating/parsing v1 and v2 PROXY protocol headers can be found at `examples/client_server.c`